ikvk/imap_tools/README.rst

 Search criteria
 ^^^^^^^^^^^^^^^

-You can pass *"criteria"* argument to 3 methods of MailBox: *fetch, uids, numbers*.
+The *"criteria"* argument is used at *fetch, uids, numbers* methods of MailBox.
 Criteria can be of three types:

 .. code-block:: python